google/skia/site/user/api/SkImage_Reference.md

                  SkColorType dstColorType = kN32_SkColorType) const
 </pre>

-Used only by Chrome; to be deprecated.
+To be deprecated.Used only by Chrome; to be deprecated.

 This method allows clients to capture the data necessary to turn a <a href="#SkImage">SkImage</a> into a texture- backed image.
 If the original image is codec-backed this will decode into a format optimized